 A good constellation chart will also help you find the Great Square of Pegasus asterism, found in the east to southeast sky on these October evenings.
 The Great Square can help guide you to the zodiacal constellations Aquarius and Pisces, as shown on the sky chart at the top of this post.

-Bottom line: The constellations of the Zodiac follow the sun’s path across the sky.
-They provide a backdrop to the sun throughout the year.
-As seen from the Northern Hemisphere on October evenings, look low in the south to find the constellations of the Zodiac swinging from east to west across the evening sky.
+Bottom line: The constellations of the Zodiac follow the sun’s yearly path across the sky.
+They provide a backdrop to the sun throughout the year and the moon throughout the month.
+As seen from the Northern Hemisphere on October evenings, the constellations of the Zodiac sit rather low in the south, swinging from east to west across the evening sky.